Month: March 2021

 • Plan and schedule maintenance based on part availability

-• Anticipate changes to inventory based on demand or obsolescence
+• Anticipate inventory changes due to demand or obsolescence

-• Query and identify on which assets parts are used in the maintenance management system
+• Query parts used on specific assets in the maintenance management system

 • Identify obsolete parts